 }

 Listing 4.5 shows that the success path is determined by the call to the ModelState.IsValid property (#B).
-The model binder translates the form post data into the UserInput object (#A) also populates the ModelState object with metadata about the data type validation of the object.
+The model binder translates the form post data into the UserInput object (#A) and also populates the ModelState object with metadata about the data type validation of the object.
 When all of the validation passes than the IsValid property is true.
 In this case, the (#C) UpdateUserFromInput method is called.
 This method updates the User object from the input model (#F).
 Once the update occurs a success message is put into TempData (#D).
-The TempData allows transient data to be passed between two consecutive calls to the web server.
-In this case after the redirect to the next action call will have the TempData available to display the message to the user.
-The last line of code in the success path (#E) returns a RedirectToAction ActionResult.
-The RedirectToAction("Index") returns a browser redirect to the UserController.Index action.
+The TempData allows transient data to be passed between two consecutive requests to the web server.
+After the user has been redirected to the next action, the contents of TempData will be available to display to the user.
+The last line of code in the success path (#E) returns a RedirectToRouteResult in order to redirect the user back to the Index action.
 This approach keeps the Action simple and concise.

 note